Olive (sheep). Arrived 6 February 2013

 They have been completely inseparable ever since, with Sweet Pea following his mum everywhere, even at the age of one year old and beyond.

-Would you like to help us to take care of Olive?
+Would you like to help us to take care of the resident animals?
 One off donations and sponsorship gifts are available now to support our work.
 Thank you for caring about farm animals.

 ** Happy Hooves Farm Sanctuary – Where The Good Life Begins **